pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$k_e$$ = thermal conductivity of earth (Btu/D-ft-&deg;F).
 Ramey suggests that, for most geographical areas, this this ~1.4 Btu/D-ft-&deg;F.
  - $$f(t)$$ = dimensionless transient heat conduction time function for earth

 Determination of the overall heat transfer coefficient depends on the configuration of the wellbore tubulars, and it is noted by Sagar et al. that this can be a difficult and critical step in finding an accurate solution.
 Detailed theoretical equations to calculate the overall heat-transfer in terms of natural convection, conduction and radiation have been proposed by Willhite (1967) and Bird et al. (2002).
-By neglecting the radiation and convection terms, and assuming that the thermal conductivity of the steel tubing and casing is effectively infinite (negligible thermal resistance in comparison to annulus fluids, cement and earth), the Whillhite equation can be expressed as:
+By neglecting the radiation and convection terms, and assuming that the thermal conductivity of the steel tubing and casing is effectively infinite (negligible thermal resistance in comparison to annulus fluids, cement and earth), the Willhite equation can be expressed as:

 $$U = {\left [ r_{ti}\frac{\log_{e}(r_{ci}/r_{to})}{k_{an}} + r_{ti}\frac{\log_{e}(r_{wb}/r_{co})}{k_{cem}} \right ]}^{-1}$$